 HOW DO I GET THERE?

-If you are not driving you may choose bus, train or air to arrive in Ithaca.
-The Ithaca Bus Terminal is located at 710 West State Street and N. Fulton Street and is less than 10 minutes from Ithaca College.
+The Ithaca Bus Terminal is located at 710 W. State Street and N. Fulton Street and is less than 10 minutes from Ithaca College.
 The Ithaca Tompkins Regional Airport is located on Brown Road and Warren Road.
 Below is contact information for the transportation you may plan to use.

 • Greyhound Bus Lines (800-229-9424)